 Platform as a Service is delivered via the web, allowing developers to build scalable and highly-available applications without worrying about the OS, storage or updates.
 It provides a framework developers can use for developing, managing, distributing and testing software applications.

-This cloud service model makes the process of developing and deploying applications simpler and more cost-effective.
-PaaS is accessible to multiple users via the same development application and it integrates web services, database engines and more to help developers with app development, testing and deployment.
+This cloud service model makes the process of application development simpler and more cost-effective.
+PaaS is accessible to multiple users via the same development application.
+It integrates web services, database engines, etc., to help developers with app development, testing and deployment.

 Cloud-based platform services accelerate innovation, but PaaS customers only have control over what is built on the platform.
 So, if there is a problem with the platform’s OS or hardware, they have no control over the impact it has on their software’s performance.
 However, they have control over other aspects, such as anti-malware or access control.

 Some examples of PaaS are Heroku, Apache Stratos and OpenShift.

 The PaaS market is forecasted to reach $319 billion by 2030 (approximately €313 billion), growing at a CAGR of 22% between 2021 and 2030.

 - Easy to use.
 Simple and cost-effective applications development, testing and deployment.

 - Productivity.
 Developers can build scalable and highly-available customized applications easily and with less code.